 - Stalling or losing acceleration

-- the engine misfires
+- The engine misfires

-Can Catalytic Converters Be Stolen from RVs?
+Can Catalytic Converters Be Stolen From RVs?

-It takes fewer than 10 minutes to steal it and much less time if you’re a pro.
+It takes fewer than 10 minutes to steal one, and much less time if you’re a pro.
 Because so many have been stolen, new regulations have been enacted and continue to be enacted in an attempt to deter these thieves!

 Note: Your catalytic converter theft is likely to be covered if you have comprehensive RV auto insurance.
 Check out Roamly – insurance for RVers, designed by RVers – for a quote in under a minute.

 How to Avoid RV Catalytic Converter Theft

 The best way to secure a catalytic converter from theft is to park in a well-lit area that has 24-hour security or security cameras.
-Welding it to the frame would make it more difficult to remove.
+Welding it to the frame would also make it more difficult to remove.

 Depending on your financial circumstances and desire to avoid theft, you can take a variety of safeguards.

-Park in a secure well lit area
+Park in a secure, well-lit area

 The objective is to make it more difficult for thieves to take for a fast profit.
-If your car is parked in a secure garage, the ability of the theft to get close to your RV is reduced.
+If your car is parked in a secure garage, the ability of the thief to get close to your RV is reduced.

 Use a security camera to monitor your RV